 - If possible, include interesting visuals of the work you are describing.

-- Set aside time separate from the tour for the Representative to meet with a cross-section of people in the laboratory (administrative staff, lab techs, students, postdocs, senior researchers, and the PI) to discuss their work and the role federal funding plays in supporting their research and training.
+- Set aside time separate from the tour for the Representative or Senator to meet with a cross-section of people in the laboratory (administrative staff, lab techs, students, postdocs, senior researchers, and the PI) to discuss their work and the role federal funding plays in supporting their research and training.

 STEP THREE: AFTER THE TOUR